Spring 2018 Teaching Enhancement Grants

-SUBMISSION DEADLINE: The Fall 2017 submission deadline has passed.
-All application submissions are currently under review.
+SUBMISSION DEADLINE: The Spring 2018 submission deadline has passed.
+All awardees have been notified.

 The Teaching Enhancement Grant is designed to help faculty enhance student learning during a single course.
 With this grant, faculty may be reimbursed for classroom expenditures up to $100.